 I’ve written interpretations for every card in the Wild Unknown Tarot.
 As the box of the deck states, there are no rights or wrongs.
 These are simply my perspectives on the tarot card meanings.
 I hope you find them useful!

 Click here for a directory of all posts in my Wild Unknown series.

-Creator’s Keywords: mentor, working within the system
+Deck Creator’s Keywords: mentor, working within the system

 To me, the key symbolizes the systems, structures and answers that the Hierophant values so highly.
 He believes he has THE key – the one thing that will unlock what we all need.
 But will this key really unlock the universal answers?
 The Hierophant seems to be convinced that it will.
 He may not have considered the possibility that we each have our own individual ‘keys’ to our own truth.

-A jagged stream of red and yellow descends from the sky, culminating at a point as it enters the key.
+A jagged stream of orange and yellow descends from the sky, culminating at a point as it enters the key.
 These are the colors of vitality and knowledge.
 This symbolizes the power bestowed upon the key.
 It is charged with energy from a higher plane.
 The Hierophant wants to teach us things, and he has faith that his teachings are infused with ultimate knowledge.

 The Hierophant can symbolize not only organized religion, but schools, businesses, and any kind of societal structure.
 At his best, the Hierophant brings forth passion-infused teachings and order.
 At his worst, he becomes convinced that he has the one and only answer, refusing to see other possibilities.

 In many decks the Hierophant is represented by a priest or other religious figure, and in older decks this card was simply titled Le Pape (the Pope).
 But this card is not just about religion, it is about any sort of group identity.
 The Hierophant is related to educational systems, political affiliations, and any other philosophical ideologies.